tkirshboim/KaMPKit/docs/TROUBLESHOOTING.md

 > Note: We're still not quite sure as to the cause of this error.
 Possible factors include differing versions of Cocoapods or >Xcode.

+**Q:** I've just opened the android studio project, but I can't run anything and I'm getting this error: `LocationAwareException: New Gradle Sync is not supported due to containing Kotlin modules`.

+**A:** This can happen when you choose to `open an existing Android Studio project`.
+The project may have existing configurations that's confusing Android Studio.
+Close the Android Studio window, and in the Welcome to Android Studio window choose the `Import Project` option on the right.
+Importing the project this way should point Android Studio in the right direction and import correctly.
+If this doesn't work, try deleting the .idea folder from the root directory and try `Import Project` again.

 ## More to Come!

 [Let us know](../CONTACT_US.md) what issues you run into